All Episodes

 Please keep your radio on for the opening monologue in the next segment.

-I I've got two fascinating stories about what's going on in Denmark and the Netherlands.
+I've got two fascinating stories about what's going on in Denmark and the Netherlands.

-Uh and it it's relevant to what you're talking about.
+And it's relevant to what you're talking about.

 Now, sure, we can look to these countries for guidance on how we want to live our lives, but when it comes to the law, the Constitution is the source of law in this country, constitutional law.

-Supreme court cases, constitutional law.
+Supreme Court cases, constitutional law.

-There is no reason or excuse to look anywhere else if you don't like what this constitution says, because that's not the role of the judges.
+There is no reason or excuse to look anywhere else if you don't like what this Constitution says, because that's not the role of the judges.

-Uh and yet it is one that they have appropriated for themselves.
+And yet it is one that they have appropriated for themselves.

 But don't misunderstand.